BristolCompositesInstitute/abaci/config-reference.md

 An optional list of additional files to copy to the job folder before launching the job.

+Abaci will automatically detect and copy `.inp` files in the same folder as the job file - use this field to specify other files that also need to be copied to the job folder for running the job.

 - Include file path is specified relative to the folder containing the configuration file ('abaci.toml')

 ### `mp-mode` (*[string]*, optional)